User Guide

 0 |

-Top left corner y offset in object coordinates relative to calibration (0,0) when calibration file is used, else offset in pixels |
+Top left corner y offset in object coordinates relative to calibration (0,0) when a calibration file is used, else offset in pixels.
+Ignored in pixel mode. |

 Size_x |